 - Tellicherry Peppercorns: Like the salt, it’s amazing the flavor difference you can get with really good tellicherry black pepper.
 Amazon has a generic brand tellicherry peppercorn which is the same price is buying pre-ground, and has a million times more flavor… so I use these really great tellicherry peppercorns, which I would definitely recommend.

-Make One Pot Pasta Vegan for a Healthy Version
+Make One Pot Pasta Vegan for a Plant-Based Version

 Another awesome thing about this One Pot Vegan Alfredo is that the pasta makes its own sauce.
 The starch helps the sauce thicken without adding any additional flour or cornstarch.
 If the sauce is too thin, you can add more unsweetened milk.
 And if you prefer it thicker, you can add more nutritional yeast.